Contemporary Studies Program honours requirement and honours application process

 A CSP Writing Coach will offer the second of the three honours thesis Writing Workshops, designed especially for the CSP thesis students.
 The topics will include: efficient ways to develop a complex and cohesive argument, integrating theory with case studies, using footnotes and creating a “Works Cited” document, and others.

-CTMP 4456.03 will consist of THREE meetings, which will take place on the following days: January 24, February 14, and February 28.
-Attendance at the meetings is mandatory.
+CTMP 4456.03/0457.00 will consist of THREE meetings, which will take place on the following days: January 23, February 6, and February 27.
+Attendance at the meetings is mandatory for all students completing a thesis (credit and non-credit options).

-• Please bring a hard copy of the portion of the thesis you have written so far.
+Please bring a hard copy of the first draft of your thesis (or portion that you have written so far)

 • Theses progress reports

-• The seminar will be divided into two-person teams for the purpose of discussion, constructive feedback, and peer-editing.
-CSP faculty members will facilitate and supervise the workshop.
+• The seminar will be divided into two-person teams for the purpose of discussion, constructive feedback, and peer-editing

-Please bring a hard copy of the first draft of the thesis.
+Please bring a complete draft of the thesis to the meeting.

 • Theses progress reports